uwescience/ds4ad/README.md

 ### Day 3: Data analysis and data visualization

-Morning: Extracting statistics from Pandas DataFrames
+Morning: Extracting statistics from Pandas DataFrames (Ariel)

 Afternoon:

-1 - 2:30 Visualizing data with Matplotlib
+1 - 2:30 Visualizing data with Matplotlib (Jose)

 2:30 - 4 Next steps -- where do we go from here?
+(Bryna + Jose (+ Ariel))